Your next home or renovating

 If you’re at the point where your home no longer meets your needs, whether your house is bursting at the seams or in need of some love, we can help you understand your options to create your perfect space.
 The choice to buy or renovate can be complex.
 Starting with understanding what you need vs what you can afford should help clarify your options.

 Understand the reasons why you need to move and the features you’re looking for in your next home.
 Whether it’s more space, a different layout or a new location, be clear on what is a must have vs. a nice to have in your new property.

 Selling before you buy

 Selling before you buy means you could avoid having to cover two mortgages at once.
-And if your current mortgage is with us you could even keep the same loan for your next place, avoiding the cost of establishing a new loan.
+If your current mortgage is with us you could even keep the same loan for your next place, which means you won’t need to pay an establishment fee for a new loan.

 Buying before you sell

 If you've found a new home, and haven't sold the old one, we may be able to help you manage your two mortgages until you sell your existing property.
 A bridging home loan lets you finance the purchase of a new home while your current property is on the market.

 Keeping your first home as an investment

 Another option you could consider is turning your existing home into a rental property.
 If you have equity available in your home, depending on your circumstances, you may be able to use this towards the deposit on your new home.

 Although it might be tempting to dive in head first, putting in the planning and preparation before starting a renovation could really pay dividends in the long run.
 Once you know what you want to do, there are a number of options for financing your renovation.